ibm-cloud-docs/vmwaresolutions/archiref/vcsicp/vcsicp-intro.md

   years:  2016, 2019

-lastupdated: "2019-08-05"
+lastupdated: "2019-10-15"

 subcollection: vmware-solutions

 ---

-# VMware vCenter Server on IBM Cloud and IBM Cloud Private introduction
+# VMware vCenter Server and IBM Cloud Private introduction
 {: #vcsicp-intro}

 This document provides a view of the application modernization journey to {{site.data.keyword.cloud}}, focusing on the cloud management components to allow an integrated multi cloud to be used for application modernization:

-- **vCenter Server on {{site.data.keyword.cloud_notm}}** - vCenter Server is an offering from {{site.data.keyword.vmwaresolutions_short}} and is a VMware based platform that is automatically provisioned on {{site.data.keyword.cloud_notm}}.
+- **VMware vCenter Server** - vCenter Server is an offering from {{site.data.keyword.vmwaresolutions_short}} and is a VMware based platform that is automatically provisioned on {{site.data.keyword.cloud_notm}}.
 - **{{site.data.keyword.icpfull_notm}}** - {{site.data.keyword.icpfull_notm}} is an application platform for developing and managing containerized applications, which are deployed on to virtualized infrastructure platforms, such as VMware.
 - **{{site.data.keyword.containerlong_notm}}** - {{site.data.keyword.containerlong_notm}} is a managed service on {{site.data.keyword.cloud_notm}} that uses Kubernetes as the orchestration engine for automating deployment, scaling, and operations of application containers across a single tenant cluster
 - **IBM Multi-Cluster Manager** – MCM provides user visibility, application-centric management (policy, deployments, health, operations), and policy-based compliance across clouds and clusters.
 With MCM, you have control of your Kubernetes clusters.